 Blood Glucose and Type 2 Diabetes

 Blood glucose, or blood sugar, is the amount of sugar in your blood.
-It serves as a primary source of energy for the body.
+It serves as a primary energy source for the body.
 When you have type 2 diabetes, blood glucose increases above normal levels, a condition called hyperglycemia (high blood glucose).

 Insulin is a hormone produced by the pancreas that helps blood glucose get from your blood into your cells.
-With type 2 diabetes your body doesn't use insulin well, often called insulin resistance.
-The pancreas increases insulin production to help lower the rising blood glucose, but eventually, it cannot make enough.
+With type 2 diabetes, your body doesn't use insulin well, which is often called insulin resistance.
+The pancreas increases insulin production to help lower rising blood glucose, but eventually it cannot produce enough.
 As a result, blood glucose levels increase to dangerous levels.
-When left untreated, this can cause many health issues including blindness, kidney failure, foot complications, heart disease, and stroke.
+When left untreated, this can cause many health issues, including blindness, kidney failure, foot complications, heart disease, and stroke.

 Difference Between Type 1 and Type 2 Diabetes

-Type 1 and type 2 diabetes are not the same.
-With type 1 diabetes, there is a lack of insulin available because the immune system attacks the pancreas and the cells that produce insulin are destroyed.
+In type 1 diabetes, there is a lack of insulin because the immune system attacks the pancreas, destroying the cells that produce insulin.
 While type 1 diabetes can develop in adulthood, it is much more commonly diagnosed in youth.
 There is currently no way to prevent type 1 diabetes.
 Research shows type 2 diabetes can be prevented or delayed.
 While both diseases can be related to family history and genetics, type 1 diabetes results from an autoimmune disorder, while type 2 diabetes is often linked to unhealthy behaviors like a sedentary lifestyle.

 How to Prevent Type 2 Diabetes